 Lochaline Hotel, with restaurant (open to non-residents Wednesday to Sunday during the summer season) and bar open to non-residents daily.
 We recommend reserving your table in advance, www.lochalinehotel.co.uk/ or phone 01967 421657

 Lochaline Social Club offers temporary membership to visitors.

-Whitehouse Restaurant, is Michelin commended and prior reservation is strongly advised due to its popularity, to avoid disappointment – open late March to late October, closed Sundays and Mondays. – and please note that this year The Whitehouse is also closed the last week in June 2019, www.thewhitehouserestaurant.co.uk/ or phone 01967 421777
+Whitehouse Restaurant, is Michelin commended and prior reservation is strongly advised due to its popularity, to avoid disappointment – open 4th April 2019 to late October 2019, closed Sundays and Mondays. – and please note that this year The Whitehouse is also closed the last week in June 2019, www.thewhitehouserestaurant.co.uk/ or phone 01967 421777